nipreps/petprep/docs/benchmarks.rst

 | B          | 2 T1w, 6 PEPolar fieldmaps, 8 SE-BOLD (4274 volumes total)                             |
 +------------+----------------------------------------------------------------------------------------+

-fMRIPrep versions and modes
+PETPrep versions and modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All commands took the form ``fmriprep sourcedata/raw . participant $OPTIONS``.
+All commands took the form ``petprep sourcedata/raw . participant $OPTIONS``.
 The specific options for each version or mode are presented in the following table.

 +------------+----------------------------------------------------------------------------------------+